-This system can be used when an elderly person who is 60 years of age or older renovates his/her house in terms of barrier-free or earthquake resistance, or purchases a housing unit supplied by a condominium rebuilding project, etc. Before the decease of the borrower the borrower only pays interest, and after the decease of the borrower we require the inheritors, etc. to repay the outstanding balance in lump sum, and due to this scheme, the burden of repayment is eased while the elderly borrower is alive.
+This system can be used when an elderly person who is 60 years of age or older renovates his/her house in terms of barrier-free or earthquake resistance, or builds or purchases a housing unit supplied by a condominium rebuilding project, etc. Before the decease of the borrower the borrower only pays interest, and by which the burden of repayment is eased while the elderly borrower is alive.
+After the decease of all of the borrowers (including joint debtors) JHF requires the inheritors, etc. to repay the outstanding balance in lump sum by means of sale of the residence and land subject to financing, etc.